|

 Incidence and Carriers

-An estimated one in 30 Ashkenazi Jews is a carrier of FD.
+Carrier Frequency: An estimated one in 30 Ashkenazi Jews, Unknown in

 Treatment